stefanie-nussbaum/project2/README.md

 - Add loading animations
 - Give user indication that they have successfully added an item
-- use 3rd party api for a movie or show search feature (and ability to add to watchlist?)
+- Give user ability to delete or check off items

 ## Project Schedule